mmdavid/R_lasso_example/README.md

 This script will run an example of feature selection using lasso and cross-validation on the training dataset only.

-The output gives:
+The output gives three files at least:

-- AUC_graph.pdf: Boxplot of the performance of each classifier for each dataset for a number fo repetitions determine by the option -r.
+- AUC_graph.pdf: Boxplot of the performance of each classifier for each dataset for 20 repetitions.
+The number of repetition can be changed by the option -r.

-- Log10_of_feature_weigth.pdf: Boxplot ranking the absolute value of the mean of the weight attibuted to each feature.
+- Log10_of_feature_weigth.pdf: Boxplot ranking the absolute value of the mean of the weight attributed to each feature.

 - output_binomial_regression.Rda: an R object with name and weight of the features.

-An example of output is provided in the example_results/ folder.
+An example of output is provided in the folder: example_results/